-I'm Jessica, a Registered Dietitian, Sports Nutritionist, Professional Kinesiologist, CSEP-Clinical Exercise Physiologist, CSEP-High Performance Specialist, NCCP- Swim Coach, NCCP-Triathlon Coach (in training), and triathlete for 11 years and counting.
+I'm Jessica, a Registered Dietitian, Sports Performance Dietitian, Sports Nutritionist, Professional Kinesiologist, CSEP-Clinical Exercise Physiologist, CSEP-High Performance Specialist, NCCP- Swim Coach, NCCP-Triathlon Coach (in training), and triathlete for 11 years and counting.

 In university, I sought out a master's swim club as I desired that discipline and euphoria.
 However, this swim club was non-competitive and I needed a goal to work towards.
 So I joined the university's triathlon club as they swam at the same time as the master's team.